-Recently, Zoom is focusing a lot on improving their services.
+Recently, Zoom is focusing a lot on improving its services.
 They bring important changes and improvements with every version.
 That’s why it’s important to download and install all updates the soft offers.

 You won’t only solve some bugs and issues, but you will improve your security and lower the risks, too.

 Lock Your Sessions

 When all your invited members join the chat and the session, lock the meeting.
 This way, no other strangers will be able to enter your session.
 It will be like locking the school after the bell rang.
 This is not a punishment, but a security measure.

 You can find the “Lock Meeting” button in the Participants pop-up menu.